HarshilShrivastava/Datathon-project/README.md

 # datathon
-Download the data of pune_poi_points and then proceed in django
+Download the data of pune_poi_points and then proceed in.  django